YamanishiLab/TRESOR/README.md

 ### 2. Inverse signature method with TRESOR signatures :abacus:

 This step calculates inverse correlations between your own TRESOR signatures and target gene perturbed signatures.
-Here, original genetically perturbed signatures are used.
-Because target gene perturbation signatures have many missing entries, we recommend imputing these values using a [tensor decomposition algorithm](https://academic.oup.com/bioinformatics/article/35/14/i191/5529149) (Iwata _et al._, _Bioinformatics_, **35**, i191–i199, 2019).

 If you want to predict inhibitory targets, run the command as follows.